How to Import Data from an Existing PostgreSQL Database into ServBay

 mydatabase_servbay

-with your actual target database name.
-Enter the password to connect.Run queries to verify: At the
+for your target database name.
+Enter the password to connect.Run Verification Queries: At the

 psql

-prompt, execute SQL queries to check the data:- List all tables:
+prompt, use SQL to check your results.- List all tables:

 \dt

-- Query the first few rows of a specific table:sqlReplace
+- Check first rows of a specific table:sqlReplace

 SELECT * FROM your_table_name LIMIT 10;